What we teach and why we teach it

 Additional theme weeks and special whole school event days for the whole school provide further in-depth coverage of PSHE and Rights Respecting Curriculum, e.g. Anti-Bullying Week, Fairtrade Fortnight, Outdoor Learning Day.

-Teaching staff are encouraged to broaden the experience of the topics for the children through promotion of the outdoor curriculum, off-site visits, visitors into school and shared experiences with the wider school community, such as the Christmas community party, weekly care home visits and joint activities with other local schools.
+Teaching staff are encouraged to broaden the cultural capital experiences of the topics for the children through promotion of the outdoor curriculum, off-site visits, visitors into school and shared experiences with the wider school community, such as the Christmas community party, weekly care home visits and joint activities with other local schools.

 Children’s achievements are celebrated regularly through the school newsletters, school website, displays in classrooms and shared areas, interactive displays and in assemblies where children are encouraged to share their knowledge and successes with the rest of the school.